Rolls cleaned and counting!

 A larger motor needs less RPM (rotations per minute) to drive 60 mph and a smaller motor requires more RPM to go at the same speed.
 In other words, smaller motors need to work harder than larger ones.

 A larger laser source operates on the same principle.
-A 50-watt system like ours uses less pulse frequency to remove dried ink and coatings, ensuring the process remains safe for your roll each and every time.
-A lower watt system requires a stronger pulse frequency setting in order to perform cleaning.
+A 50-watt system like ours uses a gentle pulse frequency to remove dried ink and coatings, ensuring the process remains safe for your roll each and every time.
+A lower watt system requires a stronger, more aggressive pulse frequency setting in order to perform cleaning.
 Unfortunately, using more pulse frequency can quickly lead to roll damage.

 We have witnessed first-hand other laser systems on the market today damage rolls because their systems rely more on pulse frequency than they should to perform the cleaning.
 Although this approach is less expensive up front (a lower watt laser will always cost less than one with more watts), it creates a risky situation that ultimately could cause the cheaper system to become much costlier in the long run due to cell damage which results in roll resurfacing and replacement costs.